 Peter Koch, Education Associate, Mountain Heritage Center

 Scott Philyaw, former Director of the Mountain Heritage Center and Associate Professor of History

-Curtis Wood, Mountain Heritage Center volunteer and Professor Emeritus of History
+Curtis Wood, former Mountain Heritage Center research associate and Professor Emeritus of History

-George Frizzell, Head of Special Collections / University Archivist, Hunter Library
+George Frizzell, former Head of Special Collections / University Archivist, Hunter Library

 Jason Brady, Library Technical Assistant, Hunter Library Special Collections

-Melissa Highter, Web Developer, IT / Web Services
+Melissa Highter, former Web Developer, IT / Web Services